ray-project/ray/doc/source/serve/monitoring.md

 :language: python
 ```

-The requests will loop and can be canceled with `ctrl-c`.
+The requests will loop until canceled with `ctrl-c`.

 While this script is running, go to `localhost:8080` in your web browser.
 In the output there, you can search for `serve_` to locate the metrics above.